 Are you looking for knowledge, inspiration, art, some peace and quiet?
 Or do you just want a tasty bite to eat?
 One address: the Old St. John Site.

 An event location with everything under one roof: in addition to easy accessibility, on-site parking (P Zonnekemeers) and a unique setting, our personal approach to your needs is our greatest strength.
 Experienced staff will help you to make your choice from twelve multi-functional rooms, bearing in mind your specific wishes and budget.
 We will provide the best possible environment and framework for your exhibition, company activity, wedding reception, fashion show, trade fair, congress or meeting.
 The courtyard garden adds a little extra charm and for the right culinary touch you can always rely on our in-house caterers, Traiteur Cardinal.

 Imposing halls housing fascinating exhibitions, often with a surprising approach.
 Our constant is the Picasso exhibition: a permanent display that brings together 300 works of this famous 20th century Spanish artist, who has influenced every aspect of the art world ever since.
 The emphasis is on graphic art, with one of the most extensive collections in Europe, which is regularly supplemented with unique pieces from private collections.
 Running concurrently, there is also an exhibition of the work of the Surrealist Joan Miró.
 In addition, Xpo Center Bruges regularly hosts temporary expositions that cover a variety of themes, such as art, science and recreation.
-In 2015, the Centre was the location for Body Worlds (Körperwelten).
-In 2016, it will be the venue for Wildlife Photographer of the Year.
+In 2015, the Centre was the location for Body Worlds (Körperwelten), in 2016 it was Wildlife Photographer of the Year.
+Last year, in 2017, we had the exhibition of ‘Da Vinci, the inventions of a genius’.
+From 31 march 2018, we will be the venue for the exhibition ‘Mummies, The Secrets of Ancient Egypt’.